 Meat and meat products are part of a diverse and balanced diet as meat is a natural source of good nutrients.
+Eating meat in line with the nutrional recommendations is good for your health.
+Even a small amount of meat ensures the sufficient intake of nutrients and vitamins.
 Meat is an excellent source of protein, in terms of both quantity and quality.
 Meat contains all the essential amino acids your body cannot make itself.

 Meat tastes good – and goes well with a healthy diet

 Our long-term work to develop the healthiness of our products is based on nutritional guidelines.
 Many of our products have been recognised for their healthiness: The Heart Symbol in Finland, and the Keyhole symbol in Sweden and Denmark.
 All our products have nutritional labelling on packages.

 As a large Northern European food company, our operations have impact on public health as well.
 When developing healthy alternatives, our emphasis is on the following:

 - National criteria for healthy food, e.g. the Heart Symbol and the Keyhole Symbol

 - Renewing products to be healthier, e.g. reducing salt, improving quality of fat and removing allergens